sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding Effect Parameters</summary>

-* The image shown below highlights the effect parameters of shaders:
+* The image below shows the effect parameters of shaders:

   ![Effect Parameters](./images/understanding_reshade_ui/rsui_effect_params.png)

-When you activate a shader in ReShade, its corresponding options and parameters will appear in the highlighted section.
+When you enable a shader in ReShade, its associated options and parameters appear in the highlighted section.

-Any changes you make to these parameters will be reflected in real-time.
+These parameters are dynamic.
+Any modifications you make are reflected in real-time, allowing you to see the impact of your changes immediately.

-It's useful to position the window slightly to the side so that you can view the real-time image changes of each shader configuration that you apply!
+For the best experience, consider positioning the window slightly to the side.
+This setup lets you observe the real-time image changes as you adjust each shader configuration!

 </details>